owen-it/laravel-auditing-doc/auditable-configuration.md

 # Auditable Configuration

-The auditing process can behave differently, depending on the values some `Auditable` attributes may have.
+The auditing process can behave differently, depending on what has been set.

 ## Include attributes